arcan1s/ahriman/docs/triggers.rst

 ``ahriman.core.support.MirrorlistTrigger``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Simple generator for mirrorlist package, based on the urls which were set by configuration.
+Simple generator for mirrorlist package, based on the URLs which were set by configuration.
 This trigger will generate sources including PKGBUILD, which can be used later for package building.

 ``ahriman.core.upload.UploadTrigger``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^